nicholasf/inkling/README.txt

 Inkling is a Content Framework for Rails 3, packaged as a Rails engine.
 It can be used to build knowledge management systems by leveraging Rails conventions.

 Inkling features:
-- An integrated, extensible dasbboard
+- extensible dasbboard
-- Site categorization and object creation via a Content Tree.
+- content tree.
 - 'acts_as_content' to incorporate standard ActiveRecord models as content types (for use in Content Tree).
 Controllers to CRUD your model and render it are loaded automatically by the system (following conventions)
 - Devise authentication